 Part of this programme is learning a foreign language.
 In addition, you study in a multilingual community of students - even if you study the NL-track.
 Furthermore, a significant proportion of our students come from the rest of Europe or beyond.
 Finally, a large proportion of our students move into Europe, on Erasmus, or beyond Global Exchange.
 All these things together show what we stand for: looking beyond borders, learning to place local issues in a broader geographic and historical perspective, being able to think and work intercultural.

 Yes.
-You can choose from almost 20 different languages, namely: Arabic, Catalan, Danish, German, English, French, Hebrew, Italian, Modern Greek, Norwegian, Polish, Romanian, Russian, Serbian / Croatian, Spanish, Czech, or Swedish.
+You can choose from almost 20 different languages, namely: Arabic, Catalan, Danish, German, English, French, Hebrew, Italian, Modern Greek, Norwegian, Polish, Romanian, Russian, Bosnian/Croatian/Serbian, Spanish, Czech, Swedish or Turkish.

 Amsterdam is a global village, and above all a European village: multilingualism is rampant here.
 During various courses, our study programme also seeks contact and cooperation with the city.